susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 <img src='http://making-the-internet.s3.amazonaws.com/version-control-digital-ocean-new-droplet@2x.png' class='' style='max-width:860px; width:100%' alt=''>

-Check your email for a confirmation from DigitalOcean which will include your droplets IP address and the root password.
+Check your email for a confirmation from DigitalOcean which will include your Droplet's IP address; you can also find this address from your Droplets listing page at `https://cloud.digitalocean.com/droplets`.